-A: The cost varies and depends on many factors, but the simplest most basic will run about $2200.
+A: The cost varies and depends on many factors, but the simplest most basic will run about $2400 in 2019.
 If you have dental insurance it will cover some portion of that, but do not expect your dental insurance to cover all of it as it likely caps out at around $1,000 to $2,000.
 Furthermore, remember that the dental implant is often only part of the treatment as something must go on top of the implant.
 The most common situation we see is a single tooth that receives a single dental implant and a single dental crown.
 The cost for that situation is between $4,000 and $5,000 without dental insurance.

 Q: Can I finance my dental implant treatment?

 YES!
 You can finance the whole process through our financing company Lending Club.
 You can find out your payment options by clicking on the secure Lending Club link and filling out the information.
 This process will not impact your credit score as it is a soft pull.

 Why a dental implant over a traditional dental bridge?

 There are many reasons why one would choose a dental implant over more traditional option, such as a dental bridge.

 - First of all, you do not have to cut other teeth down to replace a space.

 - A dental implant looks and feels like your natural tooth, but does not decay!

 - If you lose other teeth in the future we can reuse the implant to support a bridge or denture.